 - Jim Bishop, American journalist and author.

-The most trafficked park in the country is a ridgeline road called the Blue Ridge Parkway, and its northern end is a 20-minute drive from downtown Charlottesville.
-If there's a best time to drive its length, it's got to be the fall months.
-Take it slow.
-Stop frequently.
-Where the Parkway ends, Skyline Drive begins.
-Charlottesville is the perfect place to begin or end either drive.
+The northern end of the Blue Ridge Parkway is a 30-minute drive from downtown Charlottesville.
+If there's a ideal time to drive its length, it has to be the fall months.
+Take it slow and stop frequently at overlooks to enjoy the views!
+The Blue Ridge Parkway ends at the southernmost entrance to the Shenandoah National Park.
+From there, the Skyline Drive runs north through the entire length of the park, offering breathtaking views at numerous overlooks.
+The Charlottesville area is the perfect place to begin or end either drive.

 4. Carter Mountain Orchard